vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.2_FASTA-Files/FASTA-Exercise-3_Reading-FASTA-Files.md

 2. Ask Grimoire to convert its pseudocode into python code, and then explain to you how the code works line-by-line if it did not already do so.

-3. Ask Grimoire to give pseudocode for and then write a python program that will accept a FASTA filename as a command-line argument, read the file, print a tab-separated ID and sequence-length for each record to STDOUT, and finally print the number of sequences read and the average length of the set of sequences to STDERR.
+3. Ask Grimoire to give pseudocode for and then write a python program that will read a FASTA file from STDIN, print a tab-separated ID and sequence-length for each record to STDOUT, and finally print the number of sequences read and the average length of the set of sequences to STDERR.

     * WARNING: Grimoire sometimes forgets that the "sequence-ID" stops at the first "whitespace character", and that the rest of the record-header after the sequence-ID is considered a "description" of the sequence, not a part of its ID, so if you see additional text after the sequence-ID in the TSV output-table, you will need to remind Grimoire that it should not include the sequence-description in its TSV output.